jk-jeon/dragonbox/README.md

 There are also some MATLAB scripts in the directory [`benchmark_results`](benchmark_results) for plot generation.
 If you have MATLAB installed on your machine and want to generate plots, then download these script files also.

 # Notes
-Besides the uniformly random tests against Ryu, I also ran a joint test of Dragonbox with a binary-to-decimal floating-point conversion routine I developed, and confirmed correct roundtrip for all possible IEEE-754 binary32-encoded floating-point numbers (aka `float`) with the nearest-to-even rounding mode.
+Besides the uniformly random tests against Ryu, I also ran a joint test of Dragonbox with a binary-to-decimal floating-point conversion routine I developed, and confirmed correct roundtrip for all possible IEEE-754 binary32-encoded floating-point numbers (aka `float`) with the round-to-nearest, tie-to-even rounding mode.
 Therefore, I am currently pretty confident about the correctness of both of the algorithms.
 I will make a separate repository for the reverse algorithm in a near future.

 # License
 All code, except for those belong to third-party libraries (code in [`benchmark/ryu`](benchmark/ryu), [`benchmark/schubfach`](benchmark/schubfach), and [`benchmark_results/shaded_plots`](benchmark_results/shaded_plots)), is licensed under either of